 - 5.1.
-Enhanced Learning Provision is additionally resourced provision for secondary pupils with high level special educational needs (SEN) across the Code of Practice SEN areas of: - - Communication and Interaction and ASD - · Cognition and Learning - 5.2.
-The aim of ELP, over NPA, is to ensure that schools can use the agreed place funding to develop and sustain high level and unique interventions for those young people with the most complex SEN which can be best met and supported in a mainstream setting. - 5.3.
+Enhanced Learning Provision (ELP) is additionally resourced provision for secondary pupils with high level special educational needs (SEN) across the Code of Practice SEN areas of: - - Communication and Interaction and ASD - Cognition and Learning - 5.2.
+The aim of ELP, over NPA, is to ensure that schools can use the agreed place funding to develop and sustain high level and unique interventions for those young people with the most complex SEN which can be best met and supported through a mainstream setting. - 5.3.
 It is expected that the provision will include core elements of: - 5.3.1.
-A nurturing and supportive environment and provision which supports those pupils with high levels of sensory sensitivity, vulnerability, anxiety and/or intolerance of social and confrontational settings. - 5.3.2.
+A nurturing and supportive environment and provision which supports those pupils with high levels of sensory sensitivity, vulnerability, anxiety and/or difficulties with social and interpersonal dynamics. - 5.3.2.
 Core literacy and numeracy sessions which support and enhance that which is available within the main curriculum.
 This may also be extended to include other core topics such as PHSE, science or languages. - 5.3.3.
 Additional provision which is bespoke to the young person.
-This may include provision from external providers and other schools, counselling, interventions and possible therapy (e.g. music therapy and equine therapy) specific small group and one to one tuition or support. - 5.4.
-A key distinction from NPA is that while all three elements described in 5.3.1 3 will be available for ELP, NPA may only include one or two of these elements or all three at a lower level. - 5.5.
-ELP managers should set out the scope of these core elements within the SEN report on their websites.
+This may include provision from external providers and other schools, counselling, interventions and possible therapy (e.g. music therapy and equine therapy) specific small group and one to one tuition or support.
+It may also include bought in services provided by Wiltshire Council. - 5.4.
+A key distinction from NPA is that while all three elements described in 5.3.1 5.3.3 will be available for ELP, NPA may only include one or two of these elements or all three at a lower level. - 5.5.
+ELP managers/SENCOS should set out the scope of these core elements within the SEN report on their websites.
 Young people and parent/carers should be able to read these reports and understand the scope of what is or could be available to them.